gnoevoy/Ecommerce_and_Web_Analytics/Assignments /Web_performance_and_traffic.md

 </br>

-### Task 6
+### A/B Test Results: Homepage for Gsearch Nonbrand
-This summer (June 19 - July 28), It was conducted an A/B test for our homepage.
-Display the test results for “gsearch nonbrand”, showing how much money was earned in comparison to the original main homepage.
+Shows the outcome of the A/B test conducted on the homepage during summer, comparing the revenue earned from “gsearch nonbrand” traffic between the original and test homepages.

 ![website_performance_and_traffic_sources_page-0006](https://github.com/gnoevoy/Ecommerce_and_Web_Analytics/assets/43414592/2472b2bf-3d0c-43d0-a45e-9a7d863c23b0)